moosthuizen42/NVP_Electronic_Controller/README.md

 ## LED displays

-LED arrays provide feedback for the following metrics:
+7-segment provide feedback for the following metrics:

 1. Desired inspired oxygen proportion (FiO<sub>2</sub>)
 2. Desired airway pressure
 3. Current airway pressure

+Additionally, discrete LEDs can be used to

 LEDs are arranged in vertical rows, placed within clearly-deliniated labelled sections.
 Each LED is laballed with its discrete value.
 This eliminates the need for any seperate labelling or faceplate.